justinsuen/chartesian/README.md

 - Logged in users can persist their data
 - Supports JSON, TSV, and CSV formats

-## Project Design

-Chartesian was designed and built in two weeks.

-A [proposal] was drafted to help provide an implementation timeline during the development process.

-A [database schema][schema] was prepared alongside the design proposal.

 ## Design Features

 When visited, a simple, minimal splash page is displayed along with a sample chart of the site's capabilities.